Some West Yorkshire CANN Organisations

 52 Chippendale Rise, Otley, Leeds LS21 2BJ

-Airedale & Wharfedale Autism Resource (AWARE) is a support group for families affected by autism, we produce a monthly newsletter, provide e-updates throughout the month and have a very active closed facebook page for members, we also hold parents meetings with knowledgeable speakers, regular socials and parent training courses, for the children/whole family do a weekly youth club, some play scheme days every holiday time (not every day); monthly Cookery Club and Trip Club for teenagers with autism; Moving on club for 18- 25s and residential short breaks for children 8-18 years.
-Many of our activities take place at Addingham Youth Centre, on the site of Addingham Primary School, Bolton Road, Addingham, LS29 0NR.
-We are open to any family whether their child has a formal diagnosis or not and from any area, however due to funding some of our services are only available to children from a particular authority.
-We ask families to join which is £14/year and this can be done on our website and payment made via paypal.
+Airedale & Wharfedale Autism Resource (AWARE) is a support group for families affected by autism.
+We produce a monthly newsletter, provide e-updates throughout the month and have a very active closed facebook group for members.
+We hold parents’ and carers’ meetings with knowledgeable speakers, regular socials including dads’ meet-ups and parent training courses.
+We also run lots of events for children, young people and their families including a weekly youth club; holiday play schemes; monthly cookery club and trip club for teenagers with autism; moving-on club for 18-25’s; residential short breaks for children 8-18 years and family residentials.
+We run our events in Airedale, Wharfedale and Bradford.
+We are open to any family whether their child has a formal diagnosis or not and from any area; however due to funding some of our services are only available to children from a particular authority.
+We ask families to join which is £15/year and this can be done on our website https://aware-uk.org

 Providing information to families with SEND 0-25 about services, support, provisions and activities